Getting Started

 - Only one hotspot or ISP supplement will be provided per household.

 If issued a loaner hotspot, it must be returned when a student fails to show up after enrollment, graduates, transfers, and/or is withdrawn from the school.
-A return label and box, if needed, will be provided, so that no additional expense is incurred by our families.
-Please contact 404-334-4790 *8 and request a shipping label to return equipment.
+A return label will be provided so that no additional expense is incurred by the family.
+Please contact 404-334-4790 Ext.8 and request a shipping label to return equipment.
 All school property must be returned clean and in good condition.
 Failure to return school property upon request will be considered theft by conversion under Georgia law and the school reserves the right to pursue criminal and civil charges against anyone who violates this provision in order to reclaim school property or collect restitution for such property after attempts to collect the equipment have been exhausted.
 Families that fail to return equipment will be invoiced for the equipment and given the opportunity to pay for its replacement prior to a collection agency being involved or police report being filed.

 ISP checks are only issued if the hotspot provider does not provide internet coverage in the area where the student resides (the student address of record).